yantisj/netgrph/README.md

 I will be monitoring the #netgrph channel the [networktocode slack group](https://networktocode.herokuapp.com/) for now.
 Please try and contact me there for any serious support questions.

+## Contributions

+Please see the [Contributions](CONTRIBUTING.md) document in docs for information about how you can contribute back to NetGrph.

 ## Contributors
 * Jonathan Yantis ([yantisj](https://github.com/tcabanski))